-Financial relief on divorce: Specialising in high value financial relief cases where assets are in excess of several millions with complex structures.
-Charlotte has a wealth of experience in matrimonial finances applications, variation of maintenance claims, pre- and post-nuptial agreements, Schedule 1 of the Children Act 1989 applications, property claims between unmarried partners and intervener claims and Court of Protection cases in which property and finances are disputed.
-She is an expert in Islamic marriage, divorce and dowry payments including nullity applications.
+Financial relief on divorce: Charlotte has a wealth of experience in matrimonial finances applications, variation of maintenance claims, pre- and post-nuptial agreements, Schedule 1 of the Children Act 1989 applications, property claims between unmarried partners and intervener claims and Court of Protection cases in which property and finances are disputed.
+She is experienced in cases concerning domestic abuse and coercive and controlling behaviour where ‘conduct’ arguments are relevant.

-FGM: As ‘the expert’ in FGM, Charlotte has been instructed in six reported, precedent-setting FGMPO cases involving risk of FGM, travel bans and failed FGM asylum claims.
-Charlotte was junior counsel in Re A (A Child: Female Genital Mutilation: Asylum EWHC 2475 before the President of the Family Division and later the Court of Appeal in which the President of the Family Division gave guidance about the interrelationship between FGMPOs and FGM asylum.
-The high-profile case was featured in The Guardian, The BBC and Sky News.
-She was junior counsel in the leading case of Re X (Female Genital Mutilation Protection Order No.2) EWHC 1990 (Fam) in which the High Court issued guidance about the macro and micro considerations for a travel restrictions in FGM cases.
-Charlotte was instrumental in the introduction of FGM Protection Orders and the pilot Practice Direction 36H.
-Charlotte is a Gender-based Violence expert for the European Institute for Gender Equality and she was invited by the UN to advise on a UN Human Rights Council Resolution about FGM.
-Charlotte is currently collaborating with the End FGM European Network to encourage EU nation states to adopt FGMPOs to prevent FGM.
+FGM: As ‘the expert’ in FGM, Charlotte has been instructed in a number of reported, precedent-setting FGMPO cases involving risk of FGM, travel bans and failed FGM asylum claims.
+Charlotte was junior counsel in Re A (A Child: Female Genital Mutilation: Asylum EWHC 2475 before the President of the Family Division and later the Court of Appeal in which guidance was given about the interrelationship between FGMPOs and FGM asylum claims.
+Charlotte’s high-profile FGM cases have featured in The Guardian, The BBC and Sky News.
+Charlotte is a Gender-based Violence expert for the European Institute for Gender Equality and she was invited by the UN to advise on a UN Human Rights Council Resolution concerning eliminating FGM.

-Public law children cases: Known for her advocacy in cases involving serious allegations of non-accidental injury, sexual abuse and emotional harm, she is regularly instructed in care cases.
+Public law children: Known for her advocacy in cases involving serious allegations of non-accidental injury, sexual abuse and emotional harm, Charlotte is regularly instructed in care cases.
 She acts in cases involving a re-opening of findings of fact; child sexual exploitation and trafficking; and challenges to Section 20 of the Children Act 1989 where children have been unlawfully accommodated by the local authority resulting in successful claims for damages.

 Surrogacy: Charlotte is renowned for her experience in surrogacy and adoption.
-She acted in C (A Child: Parental Order & Child Arrangements Order) EWHC 2474 in which a child had resulted from a surrogacy arrangement and the wife had then arranged a further surrogacy without the husband’s knowledge, and they had subsequently separated.
+She acted in C (A Child: Parental Order & Child Arrangements Order) EWHC 2474 in which a child had resulted from a surrogacy arrangement and the wife had then arranged a further surrogacy without the husband’s knowledge and consent.

 Court of Protection cases: Charlotte has experience in Court of Protection cases involving the welfare and management of property and affairs of persons lacking capacity.
 She is sensitive to the needs of vulnerable persons and can provide a thoughtful and empathetic approach.